Sharp error term in local limit theorems and mixing for Lorentz gases with infinite horizon: Expansion of : Proof of Proposition

 Let $v_t$ be the eigenfunction of $P_t$ associated with $\lambda_t$ so that $\mu_\Delta(v_t)=1$, that is $v_t=\frac{\Pi_t 1_\Delta}{\mu_\Delta(\Pi_t 1_\Delta)}$.
 Using a classical argument (see, for instance,~\cite{BalintGouezel06}), we write

-Estimates of $V(t)$ and $\Psi(t)$ are given respectively in Lemmas~\ref{lem:V} and \ref{lem:Psi}.
-In the above formula, $\Psi(t)$ is the pure scalar part which will be estimated as if dealing with the characteristic function of an i.i.d. process and for this we only need to exploit Lemma~\ref{lemm-tail}.
+Estimates of $V(t)$ and $\Psi(t)$ are given respectively in Lemmas~\ref{lem:V} and \ref{lem:Psi}. $\Psi(t)$ is the pure scalar part which will be estimated as if dealing with the characteristic function of an i.i.d. process and for this we only need to exploit Lemma~\ref{lemm-tail}.
 The function $V(t)$ will be estimated via the estimates used in the proof of Proposition~\ref{prop-expproj}.
 We start with the latter.

 \begin{lem} There exists $C>0$ such that for all $t\in B_\delta(0)$, $|V(t)|\le Ct^2$. \end{lem} \begin{proof} Note that $v_t-v_0=\frac{\Pi_t(1_\Delta)-\mu_\Delta(\Pi_t(1_\Delta))}{\mu_\Delta(\Pi_t(1_\Delta))}$.
 Therefore it is enough to prove that